DragonflyCats

 Neonatal isoerythrolysis in Kittens

-A mating between a female with blood group B (alleles b/b) and a male with blood group A (alleles A/A, A/a, or A/b) is highly likely to cause neonatal isoerythrolysis in any kittens of blood group A.
+A mating between a female with blood group B (alleles b/b) and a male with blood group A (alleles A/A, A/a, or A/b) is highly likely to cause neonatal isoerythrolysis in any kittens with blood group A.